eton1234/eton1234/README.md

 - 👋 Hi, I’m @eton1234
 - 🌱 I’m a CS student at Northwestern
 - 💞️ I’m interested in how I can use computer science to augument learning, specifically in language learning and music!
+Currently, I'm attempting to build an ereader for language learning with swift.
+I'm also working on Recess, a friendship making IOS app with some of my friends.
 - 📫 H

 <!---